SatyaHemaPriya/QATakeHomeProject/README.md

 1. A test suite for this API

    - Test Scripts: Well-documented test scripts that define test scenarios and user behavior.
-   - Test Execution Results: Test execution logs and reports, including performance metrics and analysis.
+   - Test Execution Results: Test execution logs and reports.
-   - Recommendations: Performance optimization recommendations based on test results and analysis.
+   - Recommendations: Optimization recommendations based on test results and analysis.

 2. A README.md file with instructions on how to run the tests and a brief explanation of the test suite